HTW-MMP/IoT_TwitterBlinker/README.md

 Very simple getting started node.js project for the intel edison.
 Internal LED blinks everytime a tweet about a specific topic is posted.

+## Prerequisites

+Make sure that the mraa package is installed globaly (should be a default setting on every Intel Edison).

 ## Installation

 1. Copy files into your Intel XDK Project